jonmosco/kube-ps1/README.md

 zsh --no-rcs
 ```

-For the OpenShift symbol, a patched font that contains the icon must be installed.
+For the prompt symbol, a patched font that contains the glyphs must be installed.
 [Nerd Fonts Downloads](https://www.nerdfonts.com/font-downloads) provides patched
-fonts containing the symbol.
+fonts containing the glyphs.
 Please consult their documentation for this, support
 is out of scope for this project.

 ### Contributors